karsonkalt/onrotation_server/README.md

 Please visit the [frontend repository](https://github.com/karsonkalt/onrotation_react) for the project README and additional information.

-## Installation

-- Dependencies
-- System dependencies
-- Configuration
-- Database creation
-- Database initialization
-- How to run the test suite
-- Services (job queues, cache servers, search engines, etc.)
-- Deployment instructions

-## Usage
+## Features

-- Ruby Version
+- User login
+- Add a tracklist, tracklist_tracks tracks, artists, and labels
+- Enter YouTube video to follow along using cue times
+- Enter identification suggestions for unknown tracks
+- Vote on track identificaitons submitted by other users
+- Bookmark tracks to receive a notification once a correct identification has been approved
+- Mark notifications as read

-## Development
+## Run Locally

 To get started with OnRotation, run `bundle` from the command line to install all necessary gems.
 After dependencies have been installed run `rails db:reset` to run the db migrations and seed the database, then run `rails s` from the console to start serving the site to `http://localhost:3000/`.
 You can then log in with your own information or view a seed account by viewing the User database and selecting a User email and entering the seed password `password`.